Wrestling TV news on AEW, WWE

-There was some news pertaining to watching both AEW and WWE this week, so let’s take a look!
+There was some news pertaining to watching both AEW and WWE last week, so let’s take a look!

 AEW safe?